“We were so emotionally tired and in fear that if we lost the business we were in danger of losing our home.

 Of course, you may simply wish to walk away, from what you believe is an unrecoverable situation.

 Taking action to avoid trading wrongly is critical.
 But, even if the stress of insolvency has resulted in a decision to cease to trade and liquidate, we would encourage you to take advantage of our free risk audit.
-This will help you understand the potential risks, to you personally, from making the decision to liquidate.
+This will help you understand the potential risks, to you personally, if you go down the route of liquidation.

 WHAT IS A CREDITORS VOLUNTARY LIQUIDATION?

-- There are different types of liquidation, Creditors Voluntary Liquidation (CVL) is the most common form.
-For the other types of liquidation please refer to our guide.
+- There are different types of liquidation, such as Compulsory Liquidation, Member’s Voluntary Liquidation (MVL), and Creditors Voluntary Liquidation (CVL).
+Creditors Voluntary Liquidation is the most common form and more desirable compulsory liquidation.
+For more about the other types of liquidation, please refer to our guide.

-- Once the directors and the shareholders of a company have decided to pursue a CVL, an insolvency practitioner, also referred to as an IP, will be engaged, a statement of affairs is drafted and a meeting of the company’s creditors is called.
+- Once the company directors and the shareholders have decided to pursue a CVL, an insolvency practitioner, also referred to as an IP, will be engaged, a statement of affairs is drafted and a meeting of the company’s creditors is called.

-- The IP will oversee the process and ensure all the rules and regulations are adhered to.
-They effectively take over the role of the directors to finalise the affairs of the company.
+- The insolvency practitioner will oversee the process and ensure all the rules and regulations are adhered to.
+The insolvency practitioner effectively takes over the role of the directors to finalise the affairs of the company.

-- Post Liquidation the IP has a duty to unsecured creditors to conduct an investigation into the Company and the conduct of directors.
+- Post Liquidation the insolvency practitioner has a duty to unsecured creditors to conduct an investigation into the Company and the conduct of directors.

 HOW TO ORGANISE A LIQUIDATION THAT HAS A MINIMUM IMPACT ON YOUR LIFE